tanzu-team/spring-application-advisor-educates-workshop/workshop/content/04-final-upgrades/index.md

 description: Open the Source Control view in editor
 ```

-Finally, let's check one more time that everything still works after we upgraded our application from 2.7 to the latest Spring Boot version!
+Finally, let's check again to see if everything still works after upgrading our application from 2.7 to the latest Spring Boot version!
 ```terminal:execute
 command: ./mvnw spring-boot:run
 session: 2